 Realize, legalism is seductive.
 It strikes a chord in our fallen thinking.
 Everything around us says its our performance that matters.
-We hear it from parents, and teachers, and coaches, and bosses.
+We hear it from our parents, our teachers, our coaches, our bosses.
 "Just do it" is the Nike slogan - this is certainly the way of the world...